COVID-19 pandemic in Indiana

 The COVID-19 pandemic reached the U.S. state of Indiana on March 5, 2020, and was confirmed on March 6.
 As of July 12, 2021, the Indiana State Department of Health (ISDH) had confirmed 757,904 cases in the state and 13,496 deaths.
 As of July 3, 2020, all 92 counties had reported at least 10 cases with Pike County being the last to surpass this threshold.

-As of July 12, 2021, approximately 2.91 million Hoosiers are fully vaccinated, or about 43.2 percent of the population.
+As of July 12, 2021, approximately 2.91 million Indiana residents were fully vaccinated, or about 43.2 percent of the population.

 Timeline

 March 2020

 On March 6, Indiana health officials announced the first confirmed case of COVID-19 in Indiana, and Governor Eric Holcomb declared a public health emergency in the state.
 The first case was a Marion County (Indianapolis) resident who had attended the BioGen conference in Boston.

 On March 16, the first death from COVID-19 was announced.
 Governor Holcomb also ordered all bars, restaurants, and nightclubs to close to in-house patrons; only take-out would be permitted.

 On March 19, Governor Holcomb announced numerous actions in response to the pandemic.
 These included the following: